MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

 1. Run the [diagnostic tests](admin-diagnostics.md) to ensure all tests are passing in the configuration.

    >[!IMPORTANT]
    >If you run into connection issues when configuring for Active Directory/LDAP, try the ldp.exe tool to search the LDAP settings and compare them to what you declared in appsettings.json.
-Consult with any Active Directory experts in your organization to identify the correct parameters.
+To identify the correct parameters, consult with any Active Directory experts in your organization.

 1. Repeat these steps on each machine hosting the web node.